How Ikaika Malloe and the Huskies made UW the go-to destination for top recruits from Hawaii

 There is no snow in the forecast this weekend, but Wooching said there “is definitely a snowball effect” when recruiting Hawaii: The more players you have from Hawaii, the easier it is to get more.

-Along with Tuitele and Paama, the Huskies have commitments from offensive lineman Julius Buelow (Kapolei); outside linebacker Miki Ah You (Kahuku); and kicker Timothy Horn (Honolulu).
+Along with Tuitele and Paama, the Huskies have commitments from offensive lineman Julius Buelow (Kapolei), outside linebacker Miki Ah You (Kahuku) and kicker Timothy Horn (Honolulu).

 With Tuitele and Paama, along with defensive tackles Jacob Bandes (Pittsburg, Calif.) and Noa Ngalu (Menlo Park, Calif.), and end Bralen Trice (Glendale, Ariz.), the Huskies have put together perhaps their best defensive-line recruiting class ever, and those recruits anchor a group that 247Sports.com ranked Friday the No. 1 class in the Pac-12 and No. 10 nationally.